holochain/holochain-client-js/README.md

 A Nodejs client for the Holochain Conductor API

-# Conductor API documentation

-Holochain's Conductor API is under active development.
+> Holochain's Conductor API is under active development.
 This client package tracks that development fairly closely but sometimes gets behind.

 ## Installation